DarrelYee/Background_Matting_Tutorial/README.md

 device = torch.device('cuda')
 precision = torch.float32

+# Change the backbone arg to whichever model you downloaded
 model = MattingRefine(backbone='mobilenetv2',
                       backbone_scale=0.25,
                       refine_mode='sampling',
                       refine_sample_pixels=80_000)

+# Replace this path with that of your downloaded weights.
 model.load_state_dict(torch.load('pytorch_mobilenetv2.pth'))
 model = model.eval().to(precision).to(device)
 ```
+Before continuing, ensure you have downloaded the weights for the model (refer to Github page for links).
 Note that the weights we are using are from the mobilenetV2 dataset.
 This is the most lightweight of the three datasets the authors used for training, which also includes ResNet-50 and ResNet-101.
 For our purposes mobilenetV2 will suffice.

 The next step is to run our model!
 Load your source and background images and convert them to tensors as shown below.
 The repo contains links to several test images and backgrounds to try out.
 Once everything is setup, we can run the model: